zeromq/zmtpdump/README.md

 ### What zmtpdump does not do

 * It does not support older versions of ZMTP (1.0 and 2.0).
-* It does currently support other security mechanism than NULL (ZMTP specification mentions PLAIN and CURVE).
+* It does not currently support other security mechanism than NULL (ZMTP specification mentions PLAIN and CURVE).
 * It does not support other transports than TCP, such as Unix sockets.